 Making kalan curry

 - Now add the ground coconut paste and mix very well.
-Keep the flame to a low while adding coconut paste.
+Keep the heat to a low while adding coconut paste.

 - Then add the beaten curd and mix again.